Health Services

 • Better understanding of the self helps planning for the future.

-• Families, friends, carers, employers, criminal justice system and educational establishments are helped to understand, accept and respond appropriately to individuals needs.
+• Families, friends, carers, employers, the criminal justice system, and educational establishments are supported to understand and accept individuals’ needs.
+They are also guided to respond appropriately to those needs.

-• Better understanding of a person can help consultations, dynamics within the surgery, access to and engagement with medical services.
+• Better understanding of a person can help consultations, dynamics within the surgery, and access to medical services.

-• Identify potential options that patient expects from referral.
+• Identify possible options that patient expects from referral.

-• Indicate the medical, psychological, educational, and social impact of the person's autism on the referral form.
+• Explain the medical, psychological, educational, and social impact of the person's autism on the referral form.

 • Document name and nature of any support person.
-And try to recommend they attend the out-patient appointment.
+And try to recommend they go to the out-patient appointment.

 • Document any involvement with the criminal justice system as well as employment tribunals, litigation etc.

-• Inform patient of the assessment procedure and what to expect.
+• Tell patient of the assessment procedure and what to expect.
 An awareness of the diagnostic procedure and support/care is available locally through Autism Hampshire.

 • Identification of concurrent medical conditions and extent of engagement with healthcare system.